 Ontario’s Office of the Integrity Commissioner was established in 1988 to maintain high standards of ethical conduct in the Ontario Public Service.
 It is independent of government, striving to encourage and sustain a culture of integrity and accountability.

-The Office has five key areas of responsibility:
+The Office has six areas of responsibility:

 Step-by-step videos are available to help lobbyists create and make changes to their registrations.